- 1 Orchidarium Update

 This Angraecum distichum specimen was moved into this Orchidarium on a temporary basis, as the glass terrarium this this orchid was previously housed inside broke.

 I have now moved this Angraecum distichum specimen into a BiOrbAir terrarium.
 If you’re interested, you can see how this orchid fared over the following few months after this orchid’s move to the BiOrbAir, in this update.
+To learn more about Angraecum distichum and see this orchid in flower, please click here.

 This Bulbophyllum ambrosia specimen takes up quite a lot of room inside my Orchidarium, this small orchid species has formed a spreading, rambling plant, with a creeping growth habit.
 My plant looks as if it is escaping, toppling over and off its cork mount!
 Although my plant has increased in size and has produced plenty of new roots and leaves (this Bulbophyllum ambrosia specimen is now twice the size of the plant that was introduced to this Orchidarium in April 2017), this specimen has yet to flower inside my Orchidarium.